 - Q. Do I have to wear a wetsuit?

-A. Wetsuits are optional when the water temperature is over 15 degrees.
+A. Wetsuits are optional when the water temperature is 15 degrees or over.
 However, for safety reasons, all swimmers in the event must either wear a wetsuit or use a tow-float.

 - Q. Can I wear a tri suit without having to use a tow-float as well?